 Divers must be at least PADI Open Water certified and be a minimum of 10 years of age.

 The academics and pool session are scheduled and completed on private one-on-one basis.
-The cost is $550 and includes the eLearning and all equipment use for the Class/Pool session.
-The two open water dives may be scheduled on our local boat schedule.
-The cost $225 for the boat with tanks, weights and instructor.
-Rentals are additional.
+The cost is $399 and includes the eLearning and all equipment use for the Class/Pool session.
+The two open water dives are additional and scheduled during the local dive season.